Close

 Don’t underestimate your injuries, even if they seem minor.
 Shock and adrenaline delay the pain of some of the worst motorcycle accident injuries, so get assessed.

 Don’t wait to call Jersey City motorcycle accident lawyer Jerry Friedman if a reckless driver ran you off the road and injured you.
-The sooner you reach out, the sooner Jerry can preserve footage from nearby cameras, interview witnesses, and begin tallying your damages.
+The sooner you reach out, the sooner Jerry can find and preserve evidence and file your claims.

 Why Do Negligent Drivers Run Motorcyclists Off the Road?

-Neglecting one’s blind spot while merging can have a similar result, as can aggressive or reckless driving.
-If the other driver was tailgating you and rear-ended you, forcing you off the road, you could also file a lawsuit.
+Neglecting one’s blind spot while merging can have a similar result, as can aggressive or reckless driving and tailgating.

 Can I Sue the Driver Who Ran Me Off the Road on My Motorcycle?